fabiencrassat/cv-with-nuxt/README.md

 The source code of the pages from `src/pages` for each languages are output in `build/html-pages`.

-If there are some exceptions to exclude, add entries in:
+If there are some exceptions to exclude, add entries in `config/validators.config.js`.

-- `lib/utils/validators/htmlValidator.js` for HTML validator.
-- `lib/utils/validators/a11yValidator.js` for a11y validator (TODO: need to be checked).

 ### SonarQube